-After many years working as a graphic designer, Valentina Ramos started to create other arts and crafts.
-From these creations, Valentina Design was born: her world of fantasies and dreams; where her uplifting drawings and designs took shape.
-In her Miami studio,the Venezuelan artist spends countless hours happily playing with her paints and her rapidograph pens.
+Originally from Venezuela, Valentina Ramos is a graphic designer living and working in Nashville, TN.
+After many years working as a graphic designer, Ramos started to create other arts and crafts.
+From these creations, Valentina Design was born: her world of fantasies and dreams, where her uplifting drawings and designs took shape.
 She enjoys working with different materials, but black ink is one of the mediums you will always find in her original prints, paintings and drawings.
-Her love for artworks with intricate details are the signature element of her drawing style.
+Her love for artwork with intricate details are isare the signature elements of her drawing style.

 Q&A With Valentina Ramos